anjshenoy/telemetry-tracer/README.md

 A trace contains one or more spans.
 In Dapper speak, a span is applied in the context of an RPC.
 This can be the request-response call to a backend service or when a call is made to a worker.
+A running trace has a handle on the currently executing span at any given time.

 #### Annotations:
 Each span can have zero or more annotations and a human readable name.
 Annotations are stored as simple key value pairs.
-To annotate the current span, just call annotate on the current trace:
+Since a running trace always has a handle to the currently executing span, to annotate the current span just call annotate on the current trace:
 ```
   current_trace = Telemetry::Tracer.fetch
   current_trace.annotate("mykey", "my precious value")